-- 1 tsp cumin/ jeera or shahi jeera
+- 1 tsp cumin or jeera or shahi jeera

-- 2 inch cinnamon stick / dalchini (if using true cinnamon use three 2 inch pieces)
+- 2 inch cinnamon piece or dalchini (if using true cinnamon use three 2 inch pieces)

 - Wash and soak rice for at least 30 mins.
 If you are in a hurry you can soak it in hot water for 15 mins and use up.
 Discard the water and drain to a colander.

-- Slice the onions and mint leaves.
+- Slice the onions (if using) and mint leaves.
 Slit the green chilies.
 Make the ginger garlic paste.
 Set them aside.

-- Add onions and fry until golden.
-Add ginger garlic paste and fry until the raw smell goes off.
+- Then add ginger garlic paste and fry until the raw smell goes off.

-- Add peas and rice.
+- Next add peas and rice.
 Saute for 3 to 4 mins.

 - Pour water and add salt.
-Check salt and add more if needed.
+Stir well and check salt.
+Add more if needed.
 The water must taste medium salty.

 - Fluff up with a fork once done.
 Allow to rest for sometime.